 NATIONS

-Players found towns and nations, fight wars and forge alliances by writing books and placing them on lecterns.
-The guide below walks through every step, with a full book reference at the bottom.
+Nations bind towns into a political bloc, fight wars, and forge alliances.
+Everything is done by writing signed books and placing them on lecterns.
+The guide below covers forming a nation, integrating Independent Towns, and waging war, with a full book reference at the bottom.

 Nations